Commonwealth of Massachusetts

 You must request a reimbursement form from the court officer as soon as possible.
 You may have to explain your expenses to the judge.

 Proof of service: The Office of Jury Commissioner provides juror service certificates to those who have performed juror service, generally within one to two weeks.
 The certificate includes a copy for your employer.
 You should give your employer this copy of the certificate as soon as you receive it.

-Discussing the case after trial: Unless the judge orders otherwise, the lawyers are not allowed to contact you to discuss the case once the trial is over.
-However, the judge may invite the jury to meet with the lawyers and the judge together after the verdict.
+Discussing the case after trial: You are not required to speak with anyone once the trial is over.
+However, the judge may invite interested jurors to meet with the lawyers and the judge together after the verdict.